 How do we plan to deliver this?

-Potential option 2 has been included because a private developer has offered to donate to the NHS land and the shell of a new hospital, as part of a development of 2,000 new homes, which includes an access road from the A2.
-It would be subject to planning permission.
+Potential option 2 was added to the medium list in October 2017 following an offer from a local developer to build the shell of a new hospital in Canterbury and gift it to the NHS.
+It would be part of a development of 2,000 new homes, which includes an access road from the A2.

-This would be less than half the cost of building a new single site hospital on green belt land, which was ruled out because there isn’t enough national funding to pay for the estimated £700m cost and it would take too long to build.
+It would be less than half the cost of building a new single site hospital on green belt land, which was ruled out because there isn’t enough national funding to pay for the estimated £700-800m cost and it would take too long to build.

 What happens next?

 These potential options will be assessed further by NHS staff, patient and public representatives against evaluation criteria to reach a shortlist for public consultation.

 The assessment to reach a shortlist will look at all options to see if they deliver improvements in patient care, are accessible for patients, can be staffed, are affordable within the funds available, deliverable within the timeframe needed and support research and education.

 NHS commissioners and the NHS centrally (NHS England) will need to approve the shortlist before public consultation, including a business case for funding the changes, as all options require significant capital funding.

 No final decisions will be taken until after commissioners have had the opportunity to consider feedback from the formal public consultation alongside all other evidence.
 East Kent Hospitals’ Medical Director, Dr Paul Stevens: “There have been huge medical advances since I first started working in the NHS.
 We treat patients very differently now, with specialist teams looking after people with specific conditions such as stroke.
 This has led to much more effective treatment and people are living longer, with a better quality of life.

 “But the NHS is still set up to work the way it did 30 years ago.
 We know we can care for patients better if we did things differently.”